XSplit

-XSplit is a live streaming and video-mixing application developed and maintained by SplitmediaLabs.
+XSplit is a proprietary live streaming and video-mixing application developed and maintained by SplitmediaLabs.
 It is mostly used for capturing gameplay for live streaming or video recording purposes.
-A Steam version was published by Devolver Digital on 12 June 2016.
+A Steam version was published by Devolver Digital on August 24 2016 and discontinued on Steam January 17 2018.

 Overview

-There are two products under XSplit: XSplit Broadcaster and XSplit Gamecaster.
+There are two products published by SplitmediaLabs: XSplit Broadcaster and VCam.ai (Formerly XSplit VCam).

-XSplit Broadcaster, acts as a video mixer, where it is able to switch between various media configurations (also known as “scenes”) while dynamically mixing it with other sources such as video cameras, screen regions, game capture, and flash sources.
+XSplit Broadcaster acts as a video mixer, where it is able to switch between various media configurations (also known as “scenes”) while dynamically mixing it with other sources such as video cameras, screen regions, game capture, and flash sources.
 These sources are used to create a broadcast production for both live and on-demand distribution on the web.

-XSplit Gamecaster, on the other hand, is a turnkey live streaming and recording application, designed for casual gamers who immediately want to start live streaming or recording their gameplay with minimal setup and configuration.
+VCam.ai is used by streamers and professionals to remove and replace their webcam background.

 History

 XSplit started in 2009 when SplitmediaLabs merged with Hmelyoff Labs.
 It was initially a screen capture product, which eventually became a livestreaming application and was called XSplit Broadcaster.